 - in coordination with the Transitional Support Worker, emotional support & education regarding legal, housing, CAS, medical etc. options, and accompaniment to appointments when necessary

 - assistance to emotionally prepare for appointments & meetings

 - support dealing with day-to-day issues as they arise

 - ongoing workshops & groups in the shelter on topics of interest to the women (ie re nutrition, relaxation, being safe, relationships, self-esteem, etc.)

 When a child(ren) accompany a mother into the shelter, the Bethesda House Child & Youth Worker (CYW) completes an independent intake with the children.
 The mandate of the CYW is to ensure that no children in Bethesda House fall through the cracks in service while their mothers are working on their own abuse issues and plans.
-The CYW ensures that children in the shelter are able to feel and act like children, having fun, in addition to dealing with their issues.
-The CYW provides support to meet the individual needs of each child, in co-ordination with the mother and other shelter staff.
+The CYW ensures that children and youth in the shelter are able to feel and act like children/youth, having fun in addition to dealing with their issues.
+The CYW provides support to meet the individual needs of each child/youth, in co-ordination with the mother and other shelter staff.